ARC Raiders Renegade Guide: Best Upgrades & Attachments

 Magazine: Extended Medium Mag 3

-Why This Build Works: The Level 4 upgrade provides 75% increased fire rate and 50% dispersion recovery.
-The Compensator 3 further improves per-shot dispersion for faster re-centering.
-The Stable Stock 3 dramatically tightens shot groupings.
-Together, these components transform the Renegade from a slow lever-action into a rapid, accurate platform capable of competing at the highest levels.
+Why This Build Works: The Level 4 upgrade gives you 75% increased fire rate and 50% dispersion recovery.
+Compensator 3 further improves per-shot dispersion for faster re-centering.
+Stable Stock 3 tightens shot groupings massively.
+Together, these components turn the Renegade from a slow lever-action into a rapid, accurate platform that can compete at the highest levels.

 Budget-Friendly Build